 Who Will Pay for the NM Health Security Plan?

 - No additional taxes.
 The Plan will be paid for by pooling private dollars and existing public dollars spent on health care services.
 Public funding sources may include federal Medicare and Medicaid dollars, assuming agreements, as well as any available federal subsidies.
 Private dollars will come from individual premiums, based on income (with caps), and employer contributions (with caps).
 All monies will be placed in a dedicated trust fund.

 - Premium credits for seniors.
 All Medicare recipients, as well as retirees with employer supplemental benefits, will receive credits, so that premiums required by the Plan, if any, will be reduced for seniors.

-After completion of the financial analysis, the legislature will receive the results of the analysis and have to decide whether to proceed.
-The Plan will not begin implementation until the legislature determines that the Plan is financially viable.
+Phase 2: After completion of the financial analysis, the legislature will receive the results of the analysis and have to decide whether to proceed.
+The development/implementation stage (Phase 3) will not begin implementation until the legislature determines that the Plan is financially viable.